The District Nurse

-The District Nurse is a British television series, produced by BBC Wales and shown on BBC One between 1984 and 1987.
+The District Nurse is a television series produced by BBC Wales and shown on BBC One between 1984 and 1987.

-The series was a period drama created by Julia Smith and Tony Holland (who both went on to create EastEnders) and starred Nerys Hughes as Megan Roberts, the titular district nurse fighting to improve living conditions for the people living in a poverty stricken mining town, Pencwm, in South Wales during the late 1920s.
+The series was a period drama created by Julia Smith and Tony Holland (who both went on to create EastEnders) and starred Nerys Hughes as Megan Roberts, the titular district nurse fighting to improve living conditions for the people living in a fictional poverty-stricken mining town, Pencwm, in south Wales during the late 1920s.
 The school scenes were filmed at Pont-y-Gof school in Ebbw Vale, shortly before the old school was demolished.
 The children and teachers at the school were involved in the first two series.

 The outdoor school and street scenes were filmed at Troedrhiwgwair, a small village on the outskirts of Tredegar.
-Most of the houses used have since been demolished, however, the street remains.
+Most of the houses used have since been demolished; however, the street remains.

-In the third series, shown in 1987 and set in the early 1930s, Megan had moved on to the seaside town of Glanmor (filmed in the Ceredigion university town of Aberystwyth where she worked with a father/son pair of doctors: Emlyn Isaacs (Freddie Jones) and James Isaacs (Nicholas Jones).
+In the third series, shown in 1987 and set in the early 1930s, Megan had moved on to the seaside town of Glanmor (filmed in the Ceredigion university town of Aberystwyth) where she worked with a father/son pair of doctors: Emlyn Isaacs (Freddie Jones) and James Isaacs (Nicholas Jones).

 International sales

 The District Nurse was shown by TV2 in New Zealand.
 It was also dubbed and aired in Iran between 1984 and 1987.